macuriels/portfolio/content/project/predicting-depression-with-music/index.md

-From the exploratory section, we can see that the dataset contains 33 variables which can be roughly divided in three blocks: Demographics/behaviors, music genres, and mental health.
-The dataset seems complete for the most part, with the exception of the BPM variable which has a higher degree of missingness.
-Most respondents are 18-30 years old, anxiety and depression are the most common disorders among them, and only a minority of variables seem to be highly correlated (e.g., mental disorders are highly correlated amongst themselves as well as some music genres).
+From the exploratory section, we can see conclude that
+- The dataset contains 33 variables.
+- The variables can be roughly divided in three blocks: Demographics/behaviors, music genres, and mental health.
+- The dataset seems complete for the most part, with the exception of the BPM variable which has a higher degree of missingness.
+- Most respondents are 18-30 years old.
+- Anxiety and depression are the most common disorders.
+- Only a minority of variables seem to be highly correlated.

 ---